deckhouse/sds-node-configurator/docs/FAQ.md

    After executing the command, the resource and Volume Group will be automatically deleted.

-## Unable to create Volume Group using LVMVolumeGroup resource
+## Why is it not possible to create a Volume Group using the LVMVolumeGroup resource?

 The resource does not pass controller validation (Kubernetes validation was successful).
 The reason can be seen in the `status.message` field of the resource or in the controller logs.